 Financial authorities in the United States frequently target broker-dealer businesses as part of their anti-money laundering efforts: the Securities and Exchange Commission's (SEC) enforcement proceedings against broker-dealers accounted for 25% of the SEC's total activity in 2017.
 More lately, the SEC has focused on the supervision of online broker-dealers in collaboration with the US Treasury.
-In August 2020, it fined Interactive Brokers $38 million for failing to create an adequate AML/CFT program.
+For example, in August 2020, it fined Interactive Brokers $38 million for failing to create an adequate AML/CFT program.

 Broker-Dealer AML Regulations